 In accordance with the Updated EM&A Manual, all existing trees shall be protected carefully during construction.
 Trees unavoidably affected by the works shall be transplanted where practical.
-In this reporting period, the cumulative total number of retained trees and transplanted trees under the Project remained unchanged (i.e. 34 and 26 respectively) comparing to the previous reporting period.
+In this reporting period, the cumulative total number of retained trees was reduced from 33 to 24 as nine retained trees were removed due to poor structural conditions or conflicting with an existing building.
+The cumulative total number of transplanted trees under the Project remained unchanged (i.e. 26) comparing to the previous reporting period.
+No non-conformity was recorded in the reporting period.